JoshuaAIHAHA/Computer-Use-Beta-on-Main-Pc-Unofficial-Method-/README.md

 WIDTH and HEIGHT: Your screen resolution (e.g., WIDTH=1920, HEIGHT=1080 for 1080p).

-You may also change system prompt but this is user based so there is one size fits all prompt but I can provide mine or you can use AI to make you one since the default prompt is based on docker and virutal pc.
+You may also change system prompt but this is user based so there is no one size fits all prompt but I can provide mine or you can use AI to make you one since the default prompt is based on docker and virutal pc.

 Read the read me now for running!